 The Farming the Future Fund is responding to the Coronavirus with an Emergency Response Fund for food and farming.
-We are asking for proposals that will immediately respond to the current crisis whilst looking at the long term in order to instill resilience against future shocks, and fortify the movement.
+We asked for proposals that responded to the current crisis whilst looking at the long term in order to instil resilience against future shocks, and fortify the movement.

 The crisis has exposed the fragility of our food system showing our supply chains on the point of breaking.
 This affects us all.
 But importantly, this critically affects the vulnerable, those already marginalised, and those experiencing household food insecurity.

 The Government’s response has been to turn to the supermarkets for help.
 Ours is to turn to those who have proven themselves as being the real key workers to society.
 With the assistance of third sector organisations, we intend that our grants go directly to where the change is needed.